5 min read

 "You’ll be swell, you’ll be great, gonna have the whole world on a plate!”

-My mother used to belt that out with a conviction only mothers and brassy Broadway stars can muster, usually while vacuuming or washing dishes.
-Our old record player crackled out Merman, Streisand, Garland; iconic women whose voices could fill your world with optimism.
+My mother used to belt that out with a conviction only moms and brassy Broadway stars can muster, usually while vacuuming or washing dishes.
+Our old record player crackled out Merman, Streisand, and Garland; iconic women whose voices filled my world with optimism.

 And damn if I didn’t buy every word.